 “Okay, okay,” she said.
 “But why do they put Jesus on a dinosaur?”
 My sister-in-law and I were a lot alike.
 We were both pretty secular folks.
 We were both pretty progressive voters.
 And we were both flummoxed by American creationism.
 For the past few years, I had made a habit of studying the history … More Why Is Jesus on a Dinosaur?
 Finding New Middle Ground in our Creation/Evolution Wars

 America has always been terrified of its children.
 Never more so than in the early decades of the 1800s, when packs of youths roamed the bursting new cities of the new united States.
-Small wonder, then, that a reformer who promised to round up these youths, to Americanize them, civilize them, and educate them, would … More The SYSTEM: Joseph Lancaster and the Delusion of Early School Reform
+Small wonder, then, that a reformer who promised to round up these youths, to Americanize them, civilize them, and educate them, would … More The SYSTEM: Joseph Lancaster and the Roots of America’s Public Schools, 1800-1840

 Yahoo!
 I’ve just heard that my Other School Reformers has been selected for the History of Education Society’s Outstanding Book Award for 2015.
 Wowzers.
 I’ll be joining some of my history heroes and some of my favorite books as winners of this prize.
 For example: 2014, William Reese, Testing Wars in the Public Schools: … More Out Standing in the Field!